Introduction

 Why it scores so high:

-- Everything is document-based.
-No mystery data.
+- Everything is document-based with no mystery data

-- Sentence-level citations with inline callouts.
+- Sentence-level citations with inline callouts

-- Zero hallucinated external knowledge—unless you add it.
+- Zero hallucinated external knowledge unless added

 Where it loses points:

-2. Implicit — The Most Transparent AI Platform Built for Work
+2. Implicit: The Most Transparent AI Platform Built for Work

 Transparency Score: 93/100